 Best tools to capture screenshot on Linux

-As already mentioned, there are numerous Ubuntu/Linux screenshot tools available for taking screenshots in Ubuntu/Linux operating systems.
+As already mentioned, there are numerous screenshot tools available for taking screenshots in Ubuntu/Linux operating systems.
 We listed some of them below sorted according to their relevance.
 Visit the given websites and install them on your PC.

-Most commonly asked questions
+The most commonly asked questions

 Here are some of the most searched queries on the Linux screenshot.
 It might help you to quickly find the answer to some of your questions.